-Besides the latitude and longitude, the “XYZ Layer“ also provides “thickness”.
-You can use a URL with x/y/z placeholders.
-(It is the same format as used in OpenLayers.)
-“Roman Empire“ imports a map of the Roman Empire.
+Besides the latitude and longitude, the “XYZ layer“ also provides “thickness”.
+You can use a URL with x/y/z placeholders (it is the same format as used in OpenLayers.)
+“Roman Empire“ imports the Digital Atlas of the Roman Empire. s

 Map Selector Tools¶

-Furthermore there is the posibility to mark states - currently this is only working with the historical maps.
+Furthermore there is the possibility to mark states – currently this is only working with the historical maps.